Invasion of the Neptune Men: Cast

-Style
+Production

 Invasion of the Neptune Men is part of Japan's tokusatsu genre, which involves science fiction and/or superhero films that feature heavy use of special effects.

-Production

-Invasion of the Neptune Men was an early film for Sonny Chiba.
-Chiba started working in Japanese television where he starred in superhero television series in 1960.
+The film was an early role for Sonny Chiba, who began working in Japanese television with his first starring role as Seven Color Mask in 1960.
 Chiba continued working back and forth between television and film until the late 1960s when he became a more popular star.

 Release

 Uchū Kaisokusen was released in Japan on 19 July 1961.
 The film was not released theatrically in the United States, but it was released directly to American television by Walter Manley on March 20, 1964, dubbed in English and retitled Invasion of the Neptune Men.

 The film was also released as Space Chief, Space Greyhound and Invasion from a Planet.

 Reception and legacy

-In later reviews of the film, Bruce Eder gave the film a one-star rating out of five, stating that the film was "the kind of movie that gave Japanese science fiction films a bad name.
+In a later review of the film, Bruce Eder of AllMovie gave the film a one-star rating out of five, stating that the film was "the kind of movie that gave Japanese science fiction films a bad name.
 The low-quality special effects, the non-existent acting, the bad dubbing, and the chaotic plotting and pacing were all of a piece with what critics had been saying, erroneously, about the Godzilla movies for years."
-The review referred to the film's "cheesy special effects and ridiculous dialogue taking on a sort of so-bad-they're-good charm", and described the film as a "thoroughly memorable (if not necessarily enjoyable, outside of the MST3K continuum) specimen of bad cinema."
+Eder referred to the film's "cheesy special effects and ridiculous dialogue taking on a sort of so-bad-they're-good charm", and described the film as a "thoroughly memorable (if not necessarily enjoyable, outside of the MST3K continuum) specimen of bad cinema."

-On October 11, 1997 the film was shown on the movie-mocking television show Mystery Science Theater 3000.
-In his review of the film, Bruce Eder of AllMovie described the episode as a memorable one, specifically the cast watching the repetitive aerial dogfights between spaceships, and one of the hosts remarking that "Independence Day seems a richly nuanced movie".
-Criticism of the film included excessive use of WWII stock footage in the action scenes (especially the obviously noticeable shot featuring a picture of Adolf Hitler in one building).
+On October 11, 1997 the film was featured on a season 8 episode of the American television show Mystery Science Theater 3000.
+Eder described the episode as a memorable one, specifically the cast watching the repetitive aerial dogfights between spaceships, and the line "Independence Day seems a richly nuanced movie".
+Other moments included the observation of excessive use of World War II stock footage in the action scenes (notably during a shot featuring a picture of Adolf Hitler in a building), a "Who's On First?"-style routine about Noh theater, and a visit from Prince of Spaces villain Phantom of Krankor to cheer up the Satellite of Love crew.

 In his book Japanese Science Fiction, Fantasy and Horror Films, Stuart Galbraith IV stated that the film "had a few surprises" despite a "woefully familiar script".
 Galbraith noted that the film was not as over-the-top as Prince of Space and that the opticals in the film were as strong as anything Toho had produced at the time.
 Galbraith suggested the effects may have been lifted from Toei's The Final War (aka World War III Breaks Out) from 1961.